ugoertz/kombilo/doc/manual.rst

 * Add pattern information by pressing the corresponding button.
-The pattern (and search-relevant region, and the search options) will then be associated with this menu entry).
+The pattern (and search-relevant region, and the search options) will then be associated with this menu entry.

 * Add game info information by clicking the corresponding button.
 The current entries in the game info search window will then be associated with the current menu entry.

 * Add a HTML file by entering the file name in the corresponding field, or by browsing for a file.

 .. index::